gjersvik/alice/roadmap.md

-# Runbook a new start.
+# Roadmap a new start.

 I want to get back to coding, with a focus on fun and learning.
 I will clean up repo for a more focused project.

 ## 1. A new aretcture
 I want to move to a TypeScript/React frontend and a Rust backend.
 That implment a workflow engine.
 So I will remove WebLLM and use Ollama behind a Rust backend.

-- [ ] Add rust and Ollama to the dev container.
+- [x] Add rust and Ollama to the dev container.
 - [ ] Init a new Rust project with axum.
 - [ ] Build a minimal workflow engine that only know the chat workflow.
 - [ ] Update the ui to use the new chat workflow.